Evleaps/CodeCoverage/README.md

     // These modules will be excluded from the coverage report. excludedModules = [":design_system"]

-    // A flavor postfix must be declared.
+    // A flavor postfix must be declared if your app has flavors.
 It will be used for run kover tasks
     // Example: "HuaweiDebug"
     // Result: will be run "koverHtmlReportHuaweiDebug"
     flavorTaskPostfix = "HuaweiDebug"